 Except it’s not.
 Not only is data warehouse SQL created differently from platform to platform, but each one has their own proprietary scripting language that is less than accepted by other data warehouses.
 The ANSI SQL has been around for a while and most data warehouses adopt those standards even as they are being updated.
 But each data warehouse adds its own unique flair.
 Often the architecture of each data warehouse requires its own additions to be made.
 Often times these data warehouses add in grammar elements designed to improve queries and optimize the speed at which the data is collected or manipulated.
 And of course, most of these warehouses allow you to define your own functions.
 How are you supposed to automatically convert proprietary functions that are not predefined or have any documentation?

 That is where Mobilize.Net comes in.
 We’ve been modernizing legacy code since the zip drive was invented, and we’ve finally decided to take our talents to the world of data and data warehouses.
 That’s right, over 25 years of code migration expertise and moving applications to the cloud takes on the world of SQL, sprocs, and proprietary scripting languages.
-Today, we’re announcing a partnership with Snowflake to create and release migration tools to automate the pain of transitioning from the legacy data warehouse to the cloud.
 Get excited.

 We’ve been developing and refining our tools with Snowflake behind the scenes, and have already converted millions of lines of SQL containing tens of millions of objects.
 So far, we’ve lived up to the hype with well over 90% conversion rate, and we’re just getting started.
 For everyone out there that was afraid to move their data to the cloud, stay calm and visit this page.
 Over the next few months, we’ll get specific on how Mobilize.Net meets the challenges of database migrations.
 Feel free to reach out to us.
 We’ll allay your fears over a conversation in plain English (or non-plain jargon… we go both ways) about the automation we can provide.